 If you are using scatter-loading, you can increase the alignment of a load region or execution region with the ALIGN attribute.
 For example, you can change an execution region that is normally four-byte aligned to be eight-byte aligned.
 However, you cannot reduce the natural alignment.
 For example, you cannot force two-byte alignment on a region that is normally four-byte aligned.

-7.10 Creation of regions on page boundaries on page 7-146.
-8.6.11 Example of aligning a base address in execution space but still tightly packed in load space on page 8-189.
+8.6.9 Example of aligning a base address in execution space but still tightly packed in load space on page 8-201.